 Michael Esposito has been Managing Director of the locally-owned company behind many of Christchurch’s most iconic attractions for more than a decade.

-Welcome Aboard runs the Christchurch Gondola, Christchurch Tram Tour, Tramway Restaurant, Punting on the Avon, Botanic Gardens Tour, Christchurch Grand Tour and Hanmer Springs Attractions.
+Christchurch Attractions runs the Christchurch Gondola, Christchurch Tram Tour, Tramway Restaurant, Punting on the Avon, Botanic Gardens Tour, Christchurch Grand Tour and Hanmer Springs Attractions.

 The company’s future was uncertain following the Canterbury earthquakes of 2010 and 2011, when historical tram services ground to a halt after the CBD was red zoned.
 The gondola, perched high up on the Port Hills, was closed to perceived rock fall risk.